Article Image

 To perform this stretch, follow these steps:

-By incorporating the hamstring stretch into your regular exercise regimen, you’ll be able to enhance your flexibility and minimize discomfort in your knee joint.
+By incorporating the hamstring stretch into your regular exercise regimen, you’ll be able to enhance your flexibility and minimise discomfort in your knee joint.

 In addition to strengthening exercises, it’s essential to work on improving joint mobility and flexibility to support your arthritic knees.
 Some exercises that can help in this regard are calf stretches, seated hip marches, and pillow squeezes.